edmistond/davidedmiston.com/source/_posts/Flattening-a-List.md

 > Candidates fail to write proper method signatures.
 They get confused about what type of list they should use.
 Some start with List of integers `List<Integer>` ints.
 They fail to see how they will store a `List<Integer>` to a `List<Integer>`.

-Since JavaScript lets you stuff pretty much anything into an array - for better or sometimes worse, as the case may be - the problem is much more straightforward to approach there.
+Since JavaScript lets you stuff pretty much anything into an array&mdash;for better or sometimes worse, as the case may be&mdash;the problem is much more straightforward to approach there.

 He asks candidates to write test cases.
-Let's start with a simple stub file and a test - I'm using [Mocha](https://mochajs.org/) here.
+Let's start with a simple stub file and a test&mdash;I'm using [Mocha](https://mochajs.org/) here.

 ```javascript flatten.js
 function flatten(inputArray) {